CSGuides/grad-job-guide/_jobs/general.md

 - **Top-Tier Teaching Academia**: This includes places like Carleton, Williams, Wesleyan, Oberlin, Bowdoin and Brown.
 Faculty here still conduct research but undergraduate education is emphasized, and the graduate program is smaller or non-existent.
-(As an aside, a
-  <i>university</i> has a graduate program and a <i>college</i> does not.)
   Teaching three or more courses per year is common.

 - **Teaching Academia**: This includes smaller liberal arts colleges